Code-Institute-Submissions/Ninja-Train/README.md

 ## Acknowledgements

 Research was conducted before the project was started.
-Innspiration for this game was taken from Franks Laborotory. https://www.youtube.com/watch?v=lGJ9i6CYKyQ
+Inspiration for this game was taken from Franks Laborotory. https://www.youtube.com/watch?v=lGJ9i6CYKyQ

+Much of the the inspriration for the design of the game including hitbox detection, and game animation was found here.